tombelieber/FreeDocGPT/README.md

 ## Tips

-- Notion/飛書(Feishu/Lark) 請匯出為 Markdown 再放進 `documents/`。
+- For Notion/Feishu/Lark: Export as Markdown before placing in `documents/`.
-- 技術文件可把 chunk 設大一些（1500–1800），Overlap 300–400。
+- For technical documents: Use larger chunk sizes (1500–1800) with overlap 300–400.
-- 找不到答案時：多放幾份檔案或提高 Top‑K。
+- If no answers found: Add more files or increase Top‑K value.

 ## Languages